István Eörsi: Imprisonment

 Eörsi's commitment to his ideology, and the expression of it in verse, landed him in prison.
 He was arrested in December 1956 on the charge of incitement.
 During his trial two anti-Soviet poems, which had appeared in the clandestine journal Elunk (We Are Alive) some weeks earlier, were used as evidence.
 He was handed an eight-year prison sentence.
 However, he only spent 42 months in jail, as he received an amnesty and was released in 1960.

 Works

 Eörsi's second poem anthology, entitled To Pummel the Devil!, was published shortly before his arrest.
 His arrest meant that the book had to be withdrawn from circulation.
-This withdrawal marked an barren era for Eörsi, whose works had to wait another 12 years to be published again.
+This withdrawal marked a barren era for Eörsi, whose works had to wait another 12 years to be published again.
 While the ban on him lasted, Eörsi earned a living working as a freelance journalist.
 He also made a living working as an assistant to Lukacs, whose books he translated from German into Hungarian.
 Eörsi's relationship with the old philosopher was more than a professional one.
 They developed a strong friendship, and the two recorded numerous frank conversations, which were published in 1989 as Taped Biography.

 In 2005 he was awarded the Kossuth Prize, regarded as the most prestigious cultural award in Hungary.

 The same year he died from leukemia.